T2VAttack: Adversarial Attack on Text-to-Video Diffusion Models: Abstract

 \section{Abstract}

-The rapid evolution of Text-to-Video (T2V) diffusion models has driven remarkable advancements in generating high-quality, temporally coherent videos from natural language descriptions.
-Despite these achievements, their vulnerability to adversarial attacks remains largely unexplored.
-In this paper, we introduce T2VAttack, a comprehensive study of adversarial attacks on T2V diffusion models from both semantic and temporal perspectives.
-Considering the inherently dynamic nature of video data, we propose two distinct attack objectives: a semantic objective to evaluate video-text alignment and a temporal objective to assess the temporal dynamics.
-To achieve an effective and efficient attack process, we propose two adversarial attack methods: (i) T2VAttack-S, which identifies semantically or temporally critical words in prompts and replaces them with synonyms via greedy search, and (ii) T2VAttack-I, which iteratively inserts optimized words with minimal perturbation to the prompt.
-By combining these objectives and strategies, we conduct a comprehensive evaluation on the adversarial robustness of several state-of-the-art T2V models, including ModelScope, CogVideoX, Open-Sora, and HunyuanVideo.
-Our experiments reveal that even minor prompt modifications, such as the substitution or insertion of a single word, can cause substantial degradation in semantic fidelity and temporal dynamics, highlighting critical vulnerabilities in current T2V diffusion models.
+The rapid evolution of Text-to-Video (T2V) diffusion models has driven remarkable progress in generating high-quality, temporally coherent videos from natural language descriptions.
+Despite these achievements, the robustness of T2V models against subtle prompt perturbations remains largely unexplored.
+In this paper, we present T2VAttack, a systematic framework for evaluating the adversarial robustness of T2V diffusion models, targeting semantic alignment and temporal dynamics as the principal dimensions of video generation quality.
+We formalize the attack as a unified optimization problem that maximizes the degradation of video evaluation scores under imperceptibility constraints, and instantiate it with two video-specific objectives: a semantic objective that measures video-text alignment in a joint embedding space, and a temporal objective that characterizes inter-frame motion patterns via optical flow.
+To solve this problem in the black-box setting, we develop two attack methods: (i) T2VAttack-S, which identifies semantically or temporally critical words in prompts and replaces them with synonyms via greedy search, and (ii) T2VAttack-I, which iteratively inserts optimized words with minimal perturbation to the prompt.
+We further construct T2VAttackBench, a curated prompt benchmark for reliable robustness assessment.
+Extensive experiments on four state-of-the-art T2V models, including ModelScope, CogVideoX, Open-Sora, and HunyuanVideo, reveal that even single-word substitutions or insertions can substantially degrade semantic fidelity and temporal dynamics.
+These findings expose intrinsic vulnerabilities in the cross-modal alignment and temporal modeling mechanisms of current T2V diffusion models.